tcd-ibm/sweng.kanban.backend/README.md

 Finally, we use issues auto assignment automation to assign issues to our project automatically upon creation.

-Please have a look in the documentation folder to learn more about how the pipeline was built, step by step
+Please have a look in the documentation folder to learn more about how the pipeline was built, step by step.